kinow/autosubmit/docs/source/userguide/configure/index.rst

 * SCRATCH_DIR: path to the scratch directory of the machine

+* MAX_WALLCLOCK: maximum wallclock time allowed for a job in the platform

-* VERSION: determines de version of the platform type
+* MAX_PROCESSORS: maximum number of processors allowed for a job in the platform

+* EC_QUEUE: queue for the ecaccess platform. ( hpc, ecs )

 .. warning:: With some platform types, Autosubmit may also need the version, forcing you to add the parameter
     VERSION.
-These platforms are PBS (options: 10, 11, 12) and ecaccess (options: pbs, loadleveler).
+These platforms are PBS (options: 10, 11, 12) and ecaccess (options: pbs, loadleveler, slurm).

+* VERSION: determines de version of the platform type

+.. warning:: With some platforms, 2FA authentication is required.
+If this is the case, you have to add the parameter
+    2FA.
+These platforms are ecaccess (options: True, False).
+There may be some autosubmit functions that are not avaliable when using an interactive auth method.

+* 2FA: determines if the platform requires 2FA authentication

 Some platforms may require to run serial jobs in a different queue or platform.
 To avoid changing the job